Charles Stewart (New Jersey politician)

-Charles Stewart (1729–1800) was an officer during the American Revolutionary War and a Continental Congressman.
+Charles Stewart (1729 – June 24, 1800) was an officer during the American Revolutionary War and a Continental Congressman.

 Early life

-Charles Stewart was born in 1729 in Gortlea, County Donegal, Ireland to Robert Stewart.
-His grandfather, Charles Stewart, was an officer of dragoons and fought for William III of England at the Battle of the Boyne.
+Charles Stewart was born in 1729 in Gortlea, County Donegal, Ireland, to Robert Stewart, an Ulster Scots gentleman.
+His paternal grandfather, Charles Stewart, was an officer of dragoons and fought for William III of England at the Battle of the Boyne.
 Gortlea was given to his grandfather by William III for his war service.
-He emigrated to the United States in 1750 and pursued a career in agriculture.
+He emigrated to the Thirteen Colonies in 1750 and pursued a career in agriculture.
 After 1763, he lived at Lansdown, his mansion in Landsdown, New Jersey.

 Personal life

-Stewart married Mary Oakley Johnston (d.
-1771), daughter of Judge Samuel Johnston (1706–1785), who owned a large estate there.
+Stewart married Mary Oakley Johnston, daughter of Judge Samuel Johnston, who owned a large estate in Hunterdon County, New Jersey.

 General Farrand Stewart Stranahan was his great-grandson.
 Another great-grandson was Charles Seaforth Stewart.